davidsims9t/deep-learning/README.md

 ## Botzmann Machines

 Describes a system of interlinked nodes, some of which are hidden and some of which are visible.
+Energy is represented by weights.

 ### Energy-Based Models